Who and What We Are

 Dues are $25 annually.
 Membership runs from April 1st through March 31.
 New members joining between Jan 1st and March 31st will receive membership through March 31st of the following year.
 Family membership is included so those with multiple Hams in the family only need to pay a single $25 fee.
 Membership is not a requirement for participation but is encouraged.

-Election of Officers is conducted at the April meeting annually.
+Election of Officers is conducted annually at the February meeting.